ssi-quarkid/api-zkSync/source/README.md

 ### Database and CAS

 - **CONTENT_ADDRESSABLE_STORE_SERVICE_URI:** URI for your CAS, in most cases and IPFS.
-- **DATABASE_NAME:** The name of the mongodb database where the fetched data is gonna be stored
+- **DATABASE_NAME:** The name of the ferretdb database where the fetched data is gonna be stored
-- **MONGO_DB_CONNECTION_STRING:** String to connect to the MongoDB database, it's the same as the one used in compass
+- **MONGO_DB_CONNECTION_STRING:** String to connect to the ferretdb database, it's the same as the one used in compass

 ### Ledger configuration